 If you are in the hospitality industry, you would know that interior designing applies to all aspects of the interiors.
-The design of a lobby or guest room in addition to the color scheme, lighting, and furniture options, greatly affects the way the guest feels and how they view their environment.
+The design of a lobby or guest room in addition to the colour scheme, lighting, and furniture options, greatly affects the way the guest feels and how they view their environment.

-Lighting and color palette move hand in hand when it comes to hospitality interior design.
-Most interior designers have been educated to understand what types of light to pair with bright color schemes versus those that are much more subtle.
+Lighting and colour palette move hand in hand when it comes to hospitality interior design.
+Most interior designers have been educated to understand what types of light to pair with bright colour schemes versus those that are much more subtle.
 The light of a place may also be affected by furniture options and the actual architecture of a structure.
 Rooms with vaulted ceilings might require wall fixtures which direct the light upwards while smaller rooms may utilize overhead lighting or corner lighting.
 Does the type and positioning of lighting has an effect on the feeling of a room or building, but the degree of lighting can also be significant.
-A gentle glow is much more relaxing while bright or colored lighting inspires feelings of excitement and energy.
+A gentle glow is much more relaxing while bright or coloured lighting inspires feelings of excitement and energy.

 Hotels, spas, and other support ventures have a number of very beautiful and lavish interiors.
 A seasoned hospitality designer knows how to strike the balance between high-end luxury and top-notch performance to create spaces which both business owners and clients will love.
-This is incredibly important for companies seeking to make a fantastic first and lasting impression like in hotel inside design where this equilibrium plays a significant role in consumer experience.
+This is incredibly important for companies seeking to make a fantastic first and lasting impression like in hotel inside design where this equilibrium plays a significant role in the consumer experience.